Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Lmnopg007, Shutterstock

-• Keep things clean.
-Many bottom feeders can be kept with this species.
-These can help you keep your tank clean by filtering out debris on the bottom and keeping the algae controlled.
+Many bottom feeders can be kept with African Cichlids.
+They can help you keep your tank clean by filtering out debris on the bottom and controlling the algae.

 aquarium plant divider